Nothing's in my cart

 - How do I check the power level of my controllers?

-- What can I do if I can't see my controllers in VR?
+- What should I do if I can't see my controllers in VR?

 - What do I do if my content crashes?